 You now know what to look for to determine whether a brand is ethical or not.
 And you also might decide to shop from brands located in your country or region.
 Whether it is to support your local communities or reduce your carbon footprint when shopping online, shopping locally has many great benefits.

 So if you live in the UK, you might be wondering which clothing brands are ethical and sustainable.
-We know how you feel, which is why we compiled this list of eco-friendly and conscious fashion brands from UK.
-These 24 brands have all been rated ‘Good’ or ‘Great’ using our first-class methodology and are amongst our favourites.
+We know how you feel, which is why we compiled this list of sustainable clothing brands from UK.
+These 27 eco-friendly and conscious brands have all been rated ‘Good’ or ‘Great’ using our first-class methodology and are amongst our favourites.